Anthony Ashley Cooper, 1st Earl of Shaftesbury: Parliament, 1640–1642

-Cooper's father-in-law Thomas Coventry, 1st Baron Coventry (1578–1640), who served as Lord Keeper of the Great Seal from 1625 to 1640.
-Cooper first entered politics under Lord Coventry's tutelage.
+Ashley-Cooper's father-in-law Thomas Coventry, 1st Baron Coventry (1578–1640), who served as Lord Keeper of the Great Seal from 1625 to 1640.
+Ashley-Cooperfirst entered politics under Lord Coventry's tutelage.

-In March 1640, while still a minor, Cooper was elected Member of Parliament for the borough of Tewkesbury, Gloucestershire, in the Short Parliament through the influence of Lord Coventry.
+In March 1640, while still a minor, Ashley-Cooper was elected member of parliament for the borough of Tewkesbury, Gloucestershire, in the Short Parliament through the influence of Lord Coventry.

-In October 1640, with opinion in the country swinging against the king's supporters (including Coventry), Cooper was not asked to stand for election for Tewkesbury in the Long Parliament.
-He contested, and by some accounts, won a by-election to the seat of Downton in Wiltshire, but Denzil Holles, soon to rise to prominence as a leader of the opposition to the King and a personal rival of Sir Anthony, blocked Cooper's admission to the Parliament.
+In October 1640, with opinion in the country swinging against the king's supporters (including Coventry), Ashley-Cooper was not asked to stand for election for Tewkesbury in the Long Parliament.
+He contested, and by some accounts, won a by-election to the seat of Downton in Wiltshire, but Denzil Holles, soon to rise to prominence as a leader of the opposition to the King and a personal rival of Sir Anthony, blocked Ashley-Cooper's admission to the Parliament.
 It was probably feared that Sir Anthony, as a result of his recent marriage to the daughter of the king's Lord Keeper, would be too sympathetic to the king.

 Royalist, 1642–1644

-When the Civil War began in 1642, Cooper initially supported the King (somewhat echoing Holles' concerns).
-After a period of vacillating, he in summer 1643 at his own expense raised a regiment of foot and a troop of horse for the King, serving as their colonel and captain respectively.
-Following the Royalist victory at the Battle of Roundway Down on 13 July 1643, Cooper was one of three commissioners appointed to negotiate the surrender of Dorchester, at which he negotiated a deal whereby the town agreed to surrender in exchange for being spared plunder and punishment.
-However, troops under Prince Maurice soon arrived and plundered Dorchester and Weymouth anyway, leading to heated words between Cooper and Prince Maurice.
+When the Civil War began in 1642, Ashley-Cooper initially supported the King (somewhat echoing Holles' concerns).
+After a period of vacillating, he, at his own expense in the summer of 1643, raised a regiment of foot and a troop of horse for the King, serving as their colonel and captain respectively.
+Following the Royalist victory at the Battle of Roundway Down on 13 July 1643, Ashley-Cooper was one of three commissioners appointed to negotiate the surrender of Dorchester, at which he negotiated a deal whereby the town agreed to surrender in exchange for being spared plunder and punishment.
+However, troops under Prince Maurice soon arrived and plundered Dorchester and Weymouth anyway, leading to heated words between Ashley-Cooper and Prince Maurice.

 Maurice of the Palatinate (1620–1652), depicted as Mercury.
-Prince Maurice attempted to block Cooper's appointment as governor of Weymouth and Portland.
+Prince Maurice attempted to block Ashley-Cooper's appointment as governor of Weymouth and Portland.

-William Seymour, Marquess of Hertford, the commander of the Royalist forces in the west, had recommended Cooper be appointed governor of Weymouth and Portland, but Prince Maurice intervened to block the appointment, on grounds of Cooper's youth and alleged inexperience.
-Cooper appealed to the Chancellor of the Exchequer, Edward Hyde; Hyde arranged a compromise whereby Cooper would be appointed as governor but resign as soon as it was possible to do so without losing face.
-Cooper was promised that upon resigning as governor, he would be made High Sheriff of Dorset and president of the council of war for Dorset, both of which were offices more prestigious than the governorship.
-Cooper spent the remainder of 1643 as governor of Weymouth and Portland.
+William Seymour, Marquess of Hertford, the commander of the Royalist forces in the west, had recommended Ashley-Cooper be appointed governor of Weymouth and Portland, but Prince Maurice intervened to block the appointment, on grounds of Ashley-Cooper's youth and alleged inexperience.
+Ashley-Cooper er appealed to the Chancellor of the Exchequer, Edward Hyde; Hyde arranged a compromise whereby Ashley-Cooper would be appointed as governor but resign as soon as it was possible to do so without losing face.
+Ashley-Cooper was promised that upon resigning as governor, he would be made High Sheriff of Dorset and president of the council of war for Dorset, both of which were offices more prestigious than the governorship.
+Ashley-Cooper spent the remainder of 1643 as governor of Weymouth and Portland.